Preparing to Develop Your Poster

 Tables, figures and photos are permitted.

-The poster board display's surface area is 3'8" high and 5'6" wide (your poster should fit inside this area).
+The display stand's surface area is 44 inches high and 66 inches wide, so your poster should fit inside this area.

-Prepare a 6" high headline strip that runs the full width of the poster.
+Prepare a 6-inch high headline strip that runs the full width of the poster.

-Include the title, authors and affiliations on the strip in letters at least 1" high (72 points).
+Include the title, authors and affiliations on the strip in letters that are at least 1 inch tall (72 points).

-Post a large typed copy of your abstract in the upper left-hand corner.
+Post a large typed copy of your abstract in the upper left-hand corner -- optional,

 Please limit your oral explanation to the judges to no more than 7 minutes.

-It is not necessary to include the abstract number or the poster number (although it's shown in the diagram below).
+It is not necessary to include the abstract or poster number (although it's shown in the diagram below).

 Initial Sketch : Plan your poster early.
 Focus your attention on a few key points.
 Try various styles of data presentation to achieve clarity and simplicity.
 Does the use of color help?
 What needs to be expressed in words?
 Suggest headlines and text topics.